leonllrmc/llrblog/projects/snes-cpu/articles/test_1.md

 <br>The board just before the first test (along with the soldered programmer)<br>
 ![soldered board](/projects/snes-cpu/img/1753797947334.jpg)
 <br><br>
-The result of the initial test were video but a black screen, the same happens when the CPU is entirely disconnected<br>
+The result of the initial test were a present video signal but outputing only black screen, the same happens when the CPU is entirely disconnected<br>
 Conclusion: Nothing got damaged

 <br><br>